Electrochemical Parameter Identification for Lithium-ion Battery Sources in Self-Sustained Transportation Energy Systems: Identification Model

+The first formula above is derived from the Coulomb counting method, i.e., the change of \ce{Li^+} concentrations in the solid-phase is proportional to the integral of the applied current in each step.
+The second formula is because over potentials caused by non-uniform distributions of concentrations are ignorable under low C-rate; thus the terminal voltage equals the solid-phase potential difference between the positive and negative electrodes.
+It is observed that only two composition parameters, $\varepsilon_s^{\pm}$, are involved.

 Generally, the quasi-static test is time-consuming due to the low current, e.g., it takes 100 hours to discharge the battery from full to empty when the current equals 0.01 C-rate.
-To save time, initial states of solid-phase \ce{Li^+} concentrations in active particles, denoted by $c_{s}^{\pm}(t_0)$, are treated as pseudo parameters to identify.
-Thus, the test can start and stop at any point of state of charge (SOC) as shown in Fig. \ref{fig:staticV}.
+To save time, initial states of solid-phase \ce{Li^+} concentrations in active particles, denoted by $c_{s}^{\pm,0}$, are treated as pseudo parameters to identify.
+Thus, the test can start and stop at any point in the discharge curve as shown in Fig.~\ref{fig:staticV}.

-Denote the measured voltage by $\boldsymbol{\hat{V}}$=$[\hat{V}(t_1),\cdots,\hat{V}(t_N)]^{\top}$ and the static battery model by $f_{\mathrm{static}}$, the optimization problem for identification is formulated as:
+Denote the measured voltage by $\boldsymbol{\hat{V}}$=$[\hat{V}^1,\cdots,\hat{V}^N]$ and the static battery model by $f_{\mathrm{static}}$, the optimization problem for identification is formulated as:

+The optimization problem above aims to minimize the voltage error between the measurements and the model output.
+The constraint is the model computation process.

-After obtaining $\varepsilon_s^{\pm}$ and $c_{s}^{\pm}(t_0)$, macro-scope characteristics of the battery, i.e., the total capacity and the OCV, can be directly derived.
-In real-world applications, the operating region of the battery is depicted by the voltage limitation, suggested by the manufacturer.
+After obtaining $\varepsilon_s^{\pm}$ and $c_{s}^{\pm,0}$, macro-scope characteristics of the battery, i.e., the battery capacity $C_Q$ and the open circuit voltage (OCV), can be directly derived.
+In real-world applications, the operating region of the battery is usually depicted by the voltage limitation suggested by the manufacturer.
 Denote the maximum and minimum approved voltages by $V_{\mathrm{max}}$ and $V_{\mathrm{min}}$, the limitation of $c_s^{\pm}$ when the battery is discharged to empty, denoted by $c_{s,\mathrm{max}}^+$ and $c_{s,\mathrm{min}}^-$, can be solved by:

+where $\gamma=\frac{\varepsilon_s^+A^+L^+}{\varepsilon_s^-A^-L^-}$ is the volume ratio of positive electrode active materials to negative electrode active materials.
+The first equation is derived from the ionic conservation law.
+When the battery is discharged to empty at the current state, cyclable Li-ions move from the negative electrode to the positive electrode, and the quantity of Li-ions deintercalated from the negative electrode equals the quantity of Li-ions intercalated into the positive electrode.
+The second equation is derived from the voltage limitation specified by the user, i.e. when a battery is defined as empty, it means its voltage reaches $V_{\mathrm{min}}$ rather than indicating there are no Li-ions in the negative electrode.